This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - Do sector-specific rules apply?
 Areas likely to attract sector-specific data laws include telecoms, financial services and healthcare.
 There might also be special rules if the target provides products or services to children.

 There is also a relatively new trend of buyers seeking to assess a target’s data ethics; for example, conducting due diligence on the ethics of data analytics, including whether there are processes in place to avoid bias and to offer appropriate transparency.
+In addition to recent EU proposals for AI regulation, the US Federal Trade Commission has publicly expressed its concerns about and readiness to review companies’ application of data analytics and the potential for bias.

 Data and cybersecurity warranty protection